 In April, the Trump administration outlined around 1,300 products worth $50 billion that would be hit with proposed tariffs.
 On Friday, that list had been reduced to 1,102 items of the same value, with 818 items worth $34 billion set to be hit with tariffs from July, and the $16 billion remainder to undergo further review and a public hearing on July 24 before a final determination is made.

 For its part, China said it “doesn’t want a trade war” but has to “fight back strongly”, a Commerce Ministry statement said on Saturday.

-White House trade adviser Peter Navarro said last week the deal was a personal favour to the Chinese president, and said if the company fell foul of the US one more time, it would be shut down.
+White House trade adviser Peter Navarro last week said a deal to keep ZTE in business was a personal favour to the Chinese president, and said that if the company fell afoul of the US one more time, it would be shut down.

 The tariffs could affect $50-$60 billion worth of goods and increase trade tensions.